UPDATES! Funding Your Child's College Education With Stock Options And Other Stock Grants (Part 1)

 The FAFSA instructions further explain:

-Investments do not include the home you live in, the value of life insurance, retirement plans (401(k) plans, pension funds, annuities, non-education IRAs, Keogh plans, etc.) or cash, savings and checking accounts already reported in Question 41 (for students) and Line 90 (for parents).
+Investments do not include the home you live in, the value of life insurance, retirement plans (401(k) plans, pension funds, annuities, non-education IRAs, Keogh plans, etc.) or cash, savings and checking accounts already reported for students and for parents.
 Investment value means the current balance or market value of these investments as of today.
 Investment debt means only those debts that are related to the investments.

 For the most part, all non-retirement savings and investments will count against the parents at a maximum rate of 5.64%, including all vested options and grants that are in the money (i.e. the exercise price is lower than the market price).
 Thus, vested options and grants that are in the money reduce your eligibility for need-based student aid.

 According to informal discussions with the Department of Education, the value that should be reported is the net value (after fees, commissions, taxes, etc.) of all types of vested stock options as if they were exercised and sold at market value on the day the form was completed.
 (For stock options, the value is just the spread, not the face value of the grant before exercise costs.)
 The same rules probably apply for employee stock purchase plans, restricted stock, and stock appreciation rights.

 Reportable assets in the student's name are counted against them at a rate of 20% of the total net asset value.
 However, 529 college savings, 529 prepaid assets, and Coverdell Education Savings Accounts (ESAs) that are owned by the child are not counted as an asset of the student, but rather as assets of the parent(s) and assessed at a rate as high as 5.64%.
 (To learn additional details about the impact of investments and capital gains on eligibility for financial aid, see my article in Investment News.)